-SA Objective Sum- mary Commentary 1.
+Llangwm Compass SA Objective Sum- mary Commentary 1.
 Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity and community well being. + May provide diversification opportunities, as well as providing homes for people working in farming or related activities and provide community facilities for farmers, farm workers and their families, particularly for those farms near settlements.
 2. Locate developments so as to minimise the demand for travel, especially by private car. -?
-Development in the smaller settlements is likely to promote car travel, as their will be some services the cannot be provided at this level and public transport may be less frequent than in the larger settlement Having said that the hierarchical approach to development contained in Policies 1 to 6 suggests that the relatively small amount of development necessary to maintain settlements will occur in rural centre.
-Therefore the amount of extra car use generated will be small, and in some cases offset by the continuavailability of community facilities and employment opportunities, or mitigated by transport policies elsewhere in the Plan.
-3. Conserve and enhance landscapes, townscapes and seascapes, and all their components (including the built environment and archaeology) with reference to the special qualities of the National Park + Concentrating development in rural centres, rather than the surrounding countryside, will help preserve the rural landscape, and, provided that development is appropriate in scale and nature, the character of the ru centres and their setting.
-4. Increase the number of residents and visitors taking part in physical forms of recreation (especially walking and cycling) + Developing facilities and homes within walking or cycling distance of each other is likely to lead more people to participate in these activities.
+Development in the smaller settlements is likely to promote car travel, as their will be some services that cannot be provided at this level and public transport may be less frequent than in the larger settlements.
+Having said that the hierarchical approach to development contained in Policies 1 to 6 suggests that only the relatively small amount of development necessary to maintain settlements will occur in rural centres.
+Therefore the amount of extra car use generated will be small, and in some cases offset by the continued availability of community facilities and employment opportunities, or mitigated by transport policies elsewhere in the Plan.
+3. Conserve and enhance landscapes, townscapes and seascapes, and all their components (including the built environment and archaeology) with reference to the special qualities of the National Park + Concentrating development in rural centres, rather than the surrounding countryside, will help preserve the rural landscape, and, provided that development is appropriate in scale and nature, the character of the rural centres and their setting.
+The policy also aims to ensure that new developments make a positive contribution to the special qualities of their settlements, and that they are of a consistent size and scale with their centres.
+4. Increase the number of residents and visitors taking part in physical forms of recreation (especially walking and cycling) and volunteering opportunities. + Developing facilities and homes within walking or cycling distance of each other is likely to lead more people to participate in these activities.